macespinoza/cdap-clients/authentication-client-python/README.md

-# The Authentication Client Python API is for fetching the access token from the authentication server.
+# Authentication Client Python API

-Authentication Client Python API for supporting via external Python applications.
+The Authentication Client Python API is for fetching the access token from the authentication server when writing external Python applications.

 ## Supported Actions

- - fetch a access token from the authentication server with credentials, which are supported by the active authentication mechanism;
+ - Fetch an access token from the authentication server with credentials supported by the active authentication mechanism;
- - check is the authentication enabled in the gateway server;
+ - Check if authentication is enabled in the gateway server; and
- - invalidate cached access token.
+ - Invalidate any cached access tokens.

  Current implementation supports three authentication mechanisms:
-  - Basic Authentication;
+ - Basic Authentication
-  - LDAP;
+ - LDAP
-  - JAASPI.
+ - JAASPI

 ## Usage